-The Maternal Health Network has a vision that every family in San Bernardino County is empowered, respected, and supported in their journey to bring a healthy child into this world.
-However, this is not always the reality.
+The Maternal Health Network (MHN) has a vision that every family in San Bernardino County is empowered, respected, and supported in their journey to bring a healthy child into this world.

 Every Family, Everyday